vgXhc/vgXhc/README.md

 - 👋 Hi, I’m Harald Kliems @vgXhc
 - 👀 I’m interested in using open data about cities, transportation
-- 🌱 I’m currently learning ever more R
+- 🌱 I’m currently working on a Vision Zero dashboard for Madison
 - 💞️ I’m looking to collaborate on anything
 - 📫 How to reach me: I'm on Twitter: (https://twitter.com/HaraldKliems) and you can email me at [kliems@gmail.com](mailto:kliems@gmail.com).
 Or check out [my page](https://haraldkliems.netlify.app)